aj-m/chandere/README.md

 ## A command-line utility programmed and maintained by [Jakob.](http://tsar-fox.com/)
 An asynchronous image/file downloader and thread archiver for Futaba-styled imageboards, such as 4chan and 8chan.

 Chandere2 is a complete rewrite of Chandere using asynchronous concurrency.
-Its goals are to be as fast and as universal as possible.
+Its goals are to be fast and as universal as possible.

 Chandere2 is free software, licensed under the [GNU General Public License.](http://gnu.org/licenses/gpl.html)